arol9204/Recycling-Collection-Service/README.md

 # Recycling Collection Service
 Capstone Project for Data Analytics for Business at St. Clair College

-One of the main challenges that we face when we arrive in Canada as international students is finding a job, so recycling is one of the ways that we can earn some extra money without uploading thousands of  CVs or hacking a personal interview and, the best part is we are doing great work for our new city and our planet.
+One of the main challenges that we face when we arrive in Canada as international students is finding a job, recycling is one of the ways that we can earn some extra money without uploading hundreds of  resumes or hacking a personal interview, and the best part is we are doing great work for our new city and our planet.

 Currently, the city of Windsor's Open Data Catalogue records nearly 5,000 service requests for uncollected recycling in 2022.
 Assuming an average of [5 glass bottles (10¢), and 15 cans (TBS/LCBO) (10¢)](https://www.thebeerstore.ca/about-us/environmental-leadership/bag-it-back-odrp/), a basic profit of $10,000 can be generated.